 And let’s not even discuss my dad smoking in the car…

-In spite of my less-than-fond memories of the sweaty summer road trip (pre-AC as well!), we’re probably hitting the highway soon, and I’ll definitely be using the 5 Rs…
+In spite of my less-than-fond memories of the sweaty summer road trip (pre-AC as well!), we hit the highway every year.

 Don’t just rely on Google maps or other online map generators – find a bit of time to really check out possible routes that may not be the quickest, but could be the most interesting.
 You’ll have to be making more stops now than when you hit the road pre-kids, it would be great if those stops could be fun and even educational, instead of just a truck stop/coffee shop.
 A few more things to consider – there are some fun and helpful applications for your cel phones and GPS.
 Familiarize yourself with them in advance and you won’t be frustrated trying to figure them out while all the lovely scenery is whizzing by!

 How much would it suck to have a car packed full with belongings and kids stuck on the side of the highway due to car troubles that could have been prevented due to maintenance?
 In the weeks leading up to your trip, have your car serviced, with fluid levels checked and tires balanced.
 The day before you leave double-check the tire pressure and make sure your membership with a roadside assistance provider is up to date.

 Family Road Trip Tips #3 – Reach

 What good are those handy-dandy snack packs, travel games, or stash of wipes if you can’t safely reach them from your seat?
 Who wants to be scrambling when a spill inevitably happens?
 Prepare a bag specifically for addressing these needs while en route and make sure …